sagemathinc/cocalc/src/dev/project/README.md

 **Requirement:** 1.5GB RAM and 1GB disk space

+## Setup

+Run `npm run make` inside the `src/` subdirectory.
+This will install all the dependencies and does some additional setup.

+If you ever need to update dependencies or think there is a problem with them, just run `npm run clean` to get rid of them and run `npm run make` again.

 ## The servers

 Explicitly start each of the following scripts in their own terminal session (they will run in the foreground).
 Make sure to set the environment with `source smc-env` first: